functionland/fx-fotos/README.md

 # Latest 2 Updates

+**November-15-2021:** A lot of updates!
+Many performance optimizations.
+Connected to backend of Box.
+Auto-upload photos to backend.
+Presented in Dfinity community!

 **September-10-2021:** Added import from Google Photos feature

-**August-30-2021:** Added settings page and working on import from Google Photos

 # Discussions